Rick's Daily Tips

 $60 is dirt cheap for a practically new 50 inch flat panel television, and it would make a great “spare” in case your current TV goes out on you.

-Bottom line: I do recommend that you shell out the $60 for your cousin’s TV and hook it up to your laptop to see how it works out for you.
+Bottom line: I believe this TV will be perfect for watching video via Netflix, therefore I do recommend that you shell out the $60 for your cousin’s TV and hook it up to your laptop to see how it works out for you.
+It’s really easy to make the connection but if you run into difficulty this handy guide from HP should help.

 If you aren’t happy with the results, simply set the TV aside to keep as a cheap “spare” television set.